davide-colombo/davide-colombo/README.md

 ## About my Journey

-I can describe my journey as two parts:
+I can describe my journey as two parts.

-- The first is centered about getting to know my body;
+The first centered on sports.
+I learned a lot about food, improving performance, sleep, recovery, discipline, but most importantly I learned the limits and reactions of my body.

-- The second and actual is centered around getting to know my mind.
+The second centered on the "mind".
+I learned to control my emotions, to resonate with other people, to listen to them.
+I become more aware of myself, my thoughts, my sensations.
+I learned to point the finger to myself instead of pointing it to others.
+I discover the forgotten doctrine of "deep thinking".

 ## First part: the body